Table of Contents

 - He's either having trouble breathing, coughing, or breathing quickly.

-- Gums and other mucous membranes on your pet turn a vivid cherry red color.
+- Your pet's gums and other mucous membranes turn a vivid cherry red color.

 - Charred fur